TheM1ddleM1n/Waddle/README.md

 [Create a bug report](https://github.com/TheM1ddleM1n/WaddleClient/issues/new?labels=bug&title=Bug%20Report)

-**What to include in bug reports:**
-- WaddleClient version (shown in menu header)
-- Browser and version
-- Steps to reproduce
-- Expected vs actual behavior
-- Browser console errors (if any)

 ### Have an Idea? 💡

 [Suggest a feature](https://github.com/TheM1ddleM1n/WaddleClient/issues/new?labels=enhancement&title=Enhancement%20Request)

-**What to include in feature requests:**
-- Clear description of the feature
-- Why it would be useful
-- Any mockups or ideas you have
-- How it relates to existing features

 ### Want to Contribute?

 - Fork the repository
 - Make your improvements
 - Submit a pull request
-- Help test and review

-**Development tips:**
-- Keep code clean and well-commented
-- Follow the existing code style
-- Test thoroughly in multiple browsers
-- Update the changelog with your changes

 ---